rayhanadev/ArchiveIt/README.md

 run = "npm run start -- your-username-here"
 ```

-or you can create a local copy of this repository, create a `/projects` and `/tmp` folder in your directory and then run
+or you can create a local copy of this repository, create a `/projects` and `/tmp` folder in your current directory and then run
 ```sh
 $ npm run start -- your-username-here
 ```